masonicboom/learning-to-program/text-analysis/readme.md

 #### 1.6.1

 Launch irb.
 Define a function "f(x)" that returns x.
-Run "f(3)"; you should see the output "3".
+Run "f(3)"; you should see the output *3*.
 Run "f()" (no argument); you should receive an error.

 #### 1.6.2

 Define a function "g(x)", with the argument x having a default value of "nil", that returns x.
-Run "g(3)"; you should see the output "3".
-Run "g()" (no argument); you should see the output "nil".
+Run "g(3)"; you should see the output *3*.
+Run "g()" (no argument); you should see the output *nil*.

 #### 1.6.3

 Define a function "h(x)", with the argument x having a default value of "nil", that sets x to "undefined" if x is nil, then returns x.
-Run "g(3)"; you should see the output "3".
-Run "g()" (no argument); you should see the output "undefined".
+Run "g(3)"; you should see the output *3*.
+Run "g()" (no argument); you should see the output *undefined*.

 #### 1.6.4

 Within "count.rb", change the sort function, so it has a single argument "unsorted_count", with a default value of nil.
 Change the sort function so that if unsorted_count is nil, its value is set to the return value of the count function.
-At this point, tester.rb should show "1.5 OK", as before; if it did before but doesn't now, you screwed something up here.
+At this point, tester.rb should show *1.5 OK*, as before; if it did before but doesn't now, you screwed something up here.

 #### 1.6.5

 Back in irb, enter this text: a = [ 1, 3, 2, 4 ].
 Write an expression that returns an array of all elements in a that are greater than 2.
-You should see the output "[3, 4]".
+You should see the output *[3, 4]*.

 #### 1.6.6